-- Dies.

-- Becomes disabled (as defined in section 72(m)(7)), or
+• Becomes disabled (as defined in section 72(m)(7)), or

-- Attains age 65.
+Attains age 65.

 Example 1.
 You turned age 66 during the year and had no MSA during the year.
-Your wife turned 63 during the year and received a taxable distribution from her MSA.
+Your wife turned age 63 during the year and received a taxable distribution from her MSA.
 You do NOT check the box on line 11a in this case because your spouse (the account holder) did not meet the age exception.

 Example 2.
-Both you and your spouse received taxable distributions from your MSAs in 1997.
-You were age 65 at the time you received your distributions and your spouse was age 63 when she recieved her distributions.
+Both you and your spouse received taxable distributions from your MSAs in 1998.
+You were age 65 at the time you received your distributions and your spouse was age 63 when he or she received the distributions.
 Check the box on line 11a because you met an exception to the 15% tax.
 However, the 15% tax still applies to your spouse's distributions.